 The same behaviors that are praised in individuals in larger bodies are considered disordered and dangerous in individuals in smaller bodies.

-Sadly, it is very challenging for people in larger bodies to find treatment that is respectful and accepting of the body diversity of humanity.
-Individuals in larger bodies are routinely dismissed because of their weight.
+Sadly, it is very challenging for people in larger bodies to find a treatment that is respectful and accepting of the body diversity of humanity.
+Individuals with larger bodies are routinely dismissed because of their weight.
 As a result, they are delayed or prevented from receiving adequate help and treatment for their eating disorders.

 Indicative of a disordered society is the number of individuals with eating disorders that desire to be sick.
 To this very day when asked about her story, she hesitates.
 “Am I lying by saying I had anorexia?
 Am I diminishing my struggles and feeding into the lies of fatphobia when I say I had “atypical” anorexia?
 Do I even believe that diagnosis to be the truest narrative?”